rune/rune/docs/blog/2024-07-31-multiplayer-platformer-fun.md

 }
 ```

-There’s a couple of gates put on sending actions.
+There’s a couple of conditions put on sending actions.
 We don’t want to send unchanged controls into the game logic, it won’t change anything and wastes bandwidth.
 The Dusk SDK also limits us to 10 actions per second from any client so we make sure we’re not breaking that.

 That’s pretty much it, we have a game logic that will keep the client’s game state in sync and a renderer that will let our players play.
-Of course this is a simple tech demo but with a little more work, collision between players, fighting and item collection could easily be added.

 If you have any questions or comments on the tech demo or Dusk in general, be sure to join our [Discord](https://discord.gg/dusk-devs).